netaddicts/netaddicts.github.io/articles.md

 ---
 layout: post-index
 permalink: /articles/
-title: Articles
-tagline: A List of Posts
+title: A complete archive of all blog posts
+tagline:
-tags: [blog, graphic design]
+tags: [blog]
-image:
-  feature: background/grey.png
-  credit:
-  creditlink:
 ---